usask-rc/radiam/docs/osf.md

 The Radiam OSF Agent runs automatically as part of a Radiam API deployment.
 Unlike the generic Radiam Agent, it is configured directly from the Radiam admin interface, and will crawl any attached OSF locations continuously.

-To configure the Radiam OSF Agent, first ensure that you've created a Project in Radiam, from the "Projects" menu on the sidebar (this part will probably already have been done if you've already been working with Radiam):
+To configure the Radiam OSF Agent, first ensure that you've created a project in Radiam, from the "Projects" menu on the sidebar (this part will probably already have been done if you've already been working with Radiam):

 ![projects screenshot](osf_images/radiam-project.png)